WandererGuy/object_color_recognition/README.md

 1. **create_rgb.py**:
    - This script generates the RGB representation for a given range of hues.
    - **Usage**: `python create_rgb.py`
+   - result stored in folder rgb_for_hue_range, only black_grey_white dont have rgb cause im lazy lol

 2. **infer.py**:
    - This script performs inference on images, detecting the hue-based color of objects.